Alicepinch/stay-in-st-tropez/TESTING.md

 ### Debugging and checking the console:
 ---

+Throughout the building process I checked the console for any errors.
+For example if an end curly bracket was ever missing from a function, I would use the console in developer tools to debug this, find the issue and fix it.

+In the [Map Testing](#map-testing) section I have outlined one of the console errors that occured when building the Maps and how this was resolved.

-Throughout the building process the console was checked to ensure no errors were displaying.
-No major errors displayed in the console and shouldn't when the website is run.
+No major errors should display in the console when the website is run now.

 ### Link Testing:
 ---